fbcosentino/godot-simplified-flightsim/README.md

 ![](./documentation_images/steering_distance.png)

 - `Uses Energy`: if `true`, using this steering system consumes energy.
-If then energy is not available, module ceases to work
+If then the energy is not available, module ceases to work

 - `Energy Type`: if `Uses Energy` is set, this is the energy type requested from the aircraft's energy system